-Iseat update: Name: Name: Name: - Plastises should avid - The central government wincipagities and projectors or extraordinary measures and extraordinary issential Tarvel to countries. - Plastises should avid wincipagities and projectors or extraordinary measures and extraordin Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms (Last updated: symptoms of respiratory infection, even mild ones, was urged to avoid social contacts, both at work and in private, and throughout the country.
-On 16 March, the health authority (Folkhälsomyndigheten) recommended as much as possible isolating people over 70 Ministry of Foreign Affairs advised against non- essential travel to all countries.
-On 17 March, in response to the European Council's and the European Commission's call for travel restrictions, the government decided to temporarily stop non- essential travel to Sweden from countries outside the EEA and Switzerland, so as to mitigate the effects of the outbreak of the COVID-19 virus and reduce the spread of the disease.
-The decision takes effect on 19 March and will initially apply for "unnecessary visits" to hospitals and from 1 April, a ban on visiting elderly care institutions is imposed. - Events with more than 50 persons are banned will compensate municipalities and regions for extraordinary measures and extra costs in health and medical care associated with the COVID-19 virus.
-On 2 April, the amount was raised to SEK 3bn from SEK 2bn.
-On 2 April, the government announced that grants to municipalities and regions will increase by SEK 20bn in 2020, up from SEK 5bn previously planned, of which SEK 12.5bn will be permanent.
-Sickness benefit to be paid for the first day of Temporary discount for rental costs in vulnerable sectors, such as durable consumer goods, hotels, restaurants and certain other activities, with the government covering 50% of the rental reduction up to 50% of the fixed rent (estimated cost: SEK 5 billion). - On 20 March, the government announced support amounting to SEK 500 million (EUR 45 million ; 0.01% of GDP) for cultural activities that lose revenue as a result lose revenue as a result of the restriction on public events and the government announced a new support package for small businesses: o Almi, a state agency which offers loans to companies with growth potential and assists in their business development, will get a new capital grant of SEK 3 billion (about EUR 270 million, 0.06% of GDP) to allow it to lend more to SMEs. o The Swedish Export Credit Agency's loan limit is extended to SEK 200 billion (about EUR 18 billion, 3.8% of GDP) from SEK 125 billion. o The ceiling for credit guarantees from the agency which insures export companies and banks against the risk of non-payment in export transactions (EKN) is increased to SEK 500 billion (about EUR 45bn, 9.6% of GDP) from SEK 450 billion, the same amount as during the 2008 financial crisis, and the coverage is extended to encompass sea
+Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Sweden (SWE) 14-Apr-2020 (Last updated: 30-Apr-2020) Since early March, everyone with symptoms of respiratory infection, even mild ones, was urged to avoid social contacts, both at work and in private, and throughout the country.
+On 16 March, the health authority (Folkhälsomyndigheten) recommended as much as possible isolating people over 70 and working from home.
+On 14 March, the Ministry of Foreign Affairs advised against nonessential travel to all countries.
+On 17 March, in response to the European Council's and the European Commission's call for travel restrictions, the government decided to temporarily stop nonessential travel to Sweden from countries outside the EEA and Switzerland, so as to mitigate the effects of the outbreak of the COVID-19 virus and reduce the spread of the disease.
+The decision takes effect on 19 March and will initially apply for 30 days. - Relatives should avoid "unnecessary visits" to hospitals and from 1 April, a ban on visiting elderly care institutions is imposed Events with more than 50 persons are banned since 27 March. - The central government will compensate municipalities and regions for extraordinary measures and extra costs in health and medical care associated with the COVID-19 virus.
+On 2 April, the amount was raised to SEK 3bn from SEK 2bn On 2 April, the government announced that grants to municipalities and regions will increase by SEK 20bn in 2020, up from SEK 5bn previously planned, of which SEK 12.5bn will be permanent Sickness benefit to be paid for the first day of sickness.
+Announced on 25 March: Temporary discount for rental costs in vulnerable sectors, such as durable consumer goods, hotels, restaurants and certain other activities, with the government covering 50% of the rental reduction up to 50% of the fixed rent (estimated cost: SEK 5 billion).
+On 20 March, the government announced support amounting to SEK 500 million (EUR 45 million; 0.01% of GDP) for cultural activities that lose revenue as a result of the restriction on public events and the same amount for sports. - On 20 March, the government announced a new support package for small businesses: o Almi, a state agency which offers loans to companies with growth potential and assists in their business development, will get a new capital grant of SEK 3 billion (about EUR 270 million, 0.06% of GDP) to allow it to lend more to SMEs. o The Swedish Export Credit Agency's loan limit is extended to SEK 200 billion (about EUR 18 billion, 3.8% of GDP) from SEK 125 billion. o The ceiling for credit guarantees from the agency which insures export companies and banks against the risk of non-payment in export transactions (EKN) is increased to SEK 500 billion (about EUR 45bn, 9.6% of GDP) from SEK 450 billion, the same amount as during the 2008 financial crisis, and the coverage is extended to encompass sea shipping.